gkaynakk/FinMesh-Real-Time-Network-of-Networks-Financial-Ledger-Simulation/README.md

 make start
 ```

-This starts the Docker infrastructure, launches the FinMesh application services, and submits the Flink reconciliation job.
+This starts the Docker infrastructure, launches the FinMesh application services and FastAPI web application, and submits the Flink reconciliation job.

 ### 5. Verify the platform